Gentian Lulani: Biography

 Gentian Lulani was born in Shkoder, Albania in 1972.
-He grew up surrounded by the paintings of his uncle, one of the most celebrated artists in Albania, the great master Ismail Lulani.
-The paintings, sketches, studies, and books around him, encouraged Gentian to start drawing and painting at only 10 years old.
+He grew up surrounded by the paintings of his uncle Ismail Lulani, a celebrated artist in Albania.
+The paintings, sketches, studies, and books in his childhood home encouraged Gentian to start drawing and painting at only 10 years old.

 Later, he enrolled in the secondary School of Arts (Prenke Jakova) in his hometown of Shkoder and continued his studies in the Academy of Fine Arts in Tirana.
-At the age of 18 he went on to study Art in Rome.
+At the age of 18 he went to study art in Rome.
 The 10 years he spent in Rome after his studies were thoroughly dedicated to the art of painting and to the intensive study of masterpieces from the Renaissance old masters.
-As well as his school studies, Gentian took private lessons with old masters in Rome and Florence.
+As well as his school studies, Gentian took private lessons in Rome and Florence.

 After his move to Ireland in 2000, Gentian completed an Honours Degree in Art and Art History and Master in Fine Art at the Crawford College of Art and Design in Cork.
 Afterwards, he opened a studio and gallery on the grounds of Ballymaloe House in County Cork.
 His work has been exhibited successfully in solo and collective exhibitions throughout Ireland and mainland Europe.
 In 2006, he was accepted by the BP Awards of the National Portrait Gallery in London.